 RabbitMQ allows to send messages with textual or binary message bodies.
 Based on the content-type, the consumer can check how to deserialize the message.

 Mosaic-based messages use JSON as the message format.
-All messages share a common message structure that defines the message payload (custom define) but also the metadata for exchanging messages.
+All messages share a common message structure that defines the message payload (custom defined) but also the metadata for exchanging messages.
 The metadata allows for a common way to log/trace messages, define the message type, carry the authentication token, share context, etc. The business-relevant data is contained in the payload field.

-Example message
+Example message (with a shortened auth_token)

 {